shams-nahid/Decentralized-Lottery-App/readme.md

 To run the react app, please ensure the following `environment`.

 ```
 > Make sure `node.js` is installed.
 To check version, use `node -v`.
-This is tested in node 8, 10, 11 and 12
+This is tested in node 10.17.0
 ```

 ```